CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Extracting a slice

-We can use a function called slice - a function that is accessed of the string itself in the following way:
+We can use a function called `slice`.

-[`slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) is a function that can take 2 arguments: a start index and an end index.
-Slice will return a section of the string from the start index up to but not including the start index.
+[`slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) is a function that can take 2 arguments: a start index and an end index. `slice` will return a section of the string from the start index up to but not including the start index.

 `time // "23:00"`